OUR TEAM

 Emma was announced as the 2023 Griffith University Outstanding Young Alumni winner for Arts, Education and Law.
 She was also honoured to receive a prestigious ’40 Under 40’ award – a celebration of young leaders, visionaries and entrepreneurs from Queensland.

 When Emma is not on stage or coaching, she can be found writing choral arrangements for choirs and musicians, including John Farnham, Kate Ceberano, Katie Noonan, Glenn Shorrock (Little River Band) and Voices Of Birralee.
-She is a passionate advocate for the magical healing qualities of group singing and proudly leads a colourful community choir in Brisbane called Cheep Trill who she considers to be her extended family. (and now our two Upbeat Arts Choirs in Brisbane)
+She is a passionate advocate for the magical healing qualities of group singing and proudly leads a colourful community choir in Brisbane called Cheep Trill who she considers to be her extended family, alongside all the Upbeat Arts Choirs.

 Richard Thayil